 2. Customize your character

-Customizing your characters can help add to the plot of your story.
+Customizing your Scratch sprites can help add to the plot of your story.
 Try clicking on “Costumes” to start designing your very own accessories for your character.
 Do you like the purple hat drawn for this dinosaur?

 Maybe you want your character to show off a certain personality.
 With the dinosaur’s mouth wide open, it looks like he is about to attack the blue dinosaur!